MarcusCHill/MySound/README.md

 ### How It Works

 1. **Authentication**:
-   When you launch the app, you’ll be redirected to Spotify’s login page.
+   When you launch the app, you can navigate to be redirected to Spotify’s login page.
 Enter your credentials to authenticate.

 2. **Permission Grant**:
    After successful authentication, the app requests permission to access your profile and music data.
 Once granted, the app receives a token for secure communication with the Spotify Web API.